Table of contents

 How to Use Delta-8 THC

 In general, we would recommend avoiding most delta-8-THC products on the market.
-Those who decide to use Delta-8-THC the same way you would use any other non-standardized, non-FDA-approved product made by industrial processes: with caution and responsibility.
+With caution and responsibility, those who decide to use Delta-8-THC the same way you would use any other non-standardized, non-FDA-approved product made by industrial processes.

 Administration routes include:

-As with all cannabis consumption, the ingestion method you choose can directly impact your health.
+As with all cannabis consumption, your ingestion method can directly impact your health.
 So, even though vaping or smoking may get you the effects you seek faster, it is not the best ingestion method from a health perspective.
 Applying topicals may be the safest way to use Delta-8-THC, as you are not directly ingesting anything or breathing anything in.